blow-mainter/Manglish-AI-ChatBot/README.md

 ## Developer Details
 Developer - ASHIK K I
 Manglish AI ChatBot Was Created By ASHIK K I

-Well Trained Manglish AI Bot With Has a Capability to Understand and Generate Data's In Manglish
+## Well Trained Manglish AI Bot With Has a Capability to Understand and Generate Data's In Manglish (Listed Below 👇)

 ### Android App
 - [Play Store Link - Coming Soon...]